platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 ### Force a redeploy

-There are times where you might want to trigger a redeployment of your application, such as to update environment access for a new developer or add custom TLS certificates.
+There are times where you might want to trigger a redeployment of your application, such as to add custom TLS certificates.
 A redeploy reuses your built app and services.

 To trigger a redeploy, follow these steps: